Where to install the MinIO binaries and where to store the data install=/my/local/minio data=/tmp/shared # Get the MinIO binaries. You can skip this test if you already have MinIO installed. mkdir -p $install wget https://dl.min.io/server/minio/release/linux-amd64/minio -O $install/minio wget https:

-When testing the S3 storage engine with the s3 test suite, mysql-test-run needs access to Amazon S3 compatible storage.
+When testing the S3 storage engine with the s3 test suite, mariadb-test-run needs access to Amazon S3 compatible storage.

 The easiest way to achieve this is to install MinIO, an open source S3 compatible storage.